-If you are taking courses through UTPB the following links provide services: Smarthinking Online Tutoring (provides Tutoring & Learning tutoring services), SmarterMeasure (measures learner readiness for online course).
+If you are taking courses through UTPB the following links provide services: Smarthinking Online Tutoring (Links to an external site.) (provides tutoring services), SmarterMeasure (Links to an external site.) (measures learner readiness for online course).

 Disclaimer & Rights

 Information contained in this syllabus was to the best knowledge of the instructor considered correct and complete when distributed for use in the beginning of the semester.
 However, the instructor reserves the right, acting within the policies and procedures of UTPB to make changes in the course content or instructional techniques without notice or obligation.
 The students will be informed about the changes, if any.